onehungrymind/infiltrate/README.md

 ## 🎯 Purpose

-INFILTRATE is a spaced repetition learning tool featuring 20 essential ML/AI flashcards covering topics from supervised learning to transformers, embeddings, and modern LLM techniques.
+INFILTRATE is a spaced repetition learning tool featuring 20 essential ML/AI flashcards covering topics from supervised learning to transformers, embedd7ings, and modern LLM techniques.
 The app provides an immersive, cyberpunk-themed interface for efficient knowledge acquisition.

 ## ✨ Features